Alexander Mogilny: Early career and defection

 Despite his success with the Soviet national teams and his growing importance on CSKA Moscow, Mogilny longed for a life in the NHL.
 In May 1989, he chose to join the Buffalo Sabres, the NHL team that had selected him in the 1988 NHL entry draft.
 At the time, he was widely considered the best player outside the NHL and without political barriers, would have been a contender for the first overall pick.
 Although the NHL seemed off limits for Mogilny, the Sabres believed he was worth the risk.
-After winning his first World Championships at the 1989 World Ice Hockey Championships, he made history by becoming the first Soviet hockey player to defect to North America.
+After winning his first World Championships at the 1989 World Championships, he made history by becoming the first Soviet hockey player to defect to North America.

 Buffalo Sabres (1989–1995)

 Mogilny was given the number 89 by team management in recognition of both the year he arrived and his place in the draft.
 He subsequently wore number 89 for his entire playing career.
 He made his NHL debut on 5 October 1989, against the Quebec Nordiques during the 1989–90 season and scored his first NHL goal just 20 seconds into his first shift at age 20 (coincidentally, the Sabres were celebrating their 20th season in the NHL).
 At 20 seconds, he was the third fastest player to score a goal in his NHL debut, the record being 15 seconds.
-Despite the perfect start, he only scored two goals in his first month in the NHL.
+Despite the successful start, he only scored two goals in his first month in the NHL.
 He had a fear of flying (relating to not being used to flying so much) and needed time to adjust to a new country and culture.
-He finished his rookie season with 15 goals and 43 points in 65 games and made strides during his sophomore year.
+He finished his rookie season with 15 goals and 43 points in 65 games and made strides in his sophomore year.
 Playing in 62 games, he finished with his first point-per-game season as he improved to 30 goals and 64 points.
 He capped off his first 30-goal season with his first career hat-trick during the last game of the regular season.
-He continued his ascension the next year scoring 39 goals and 84 points in only 67 games.
+He continued his ascension the next year scoring 39 goals and 84 points in 67 games.
 On 21 December 1991, in a game against the Maple Leafs, Mogilny scored five seconds into the game to tie the NHL record for fastest goal scored to start a game.
-In the 1992 playoffs, he suffered a significant leg injury during the third period of game 2 against the Boston Bruins, forcing him out for the remainder of the series.
+In the 1992 playoffs, he suffered a significant leg injury during the third period of game two against the Boston Bruins, forcing him out for the remainder of the series.